-One interpretation of these varying perceptions and misperceptions is that we are dealing here with human beings encountering Divine reality, and this requires the "eyes of our faith" to adjust.
+One interpretation of these varying perceptions and misperceptions is that we are dealing here with human beings encountering divine reality, and this requires the "eyes of our faith" to adjust.
 Some might see gradually, and others might not see at all.

 What do you know from your own experience about the difficulty of perceiving the presence and activity of God in your life?
-When have you been, like Mary, slower to recognize the presence of the divine?
-Consider what allows you to see clearly and also what prohibits your clarity.
+When have you, like Mary, been slower to recognize the presence of the divine?
+Consider what allows you to see clearly and what prohibits your clarity.

-2. "Jesus said to her, 'Mary!'"
+2. "Jesus said to her, 'Mary!"